JGrantHill/JGrantHill.github.io/SLB_Data_Analytics/_sources/intro.md

 ## Planned Future Updates

-- Working with boxscore data to calculate team-level stats.
 - Combining boxscores over multiple games and cleaning up the data.
 - Scraping team efficiency data from BritHoops and analysing it via plots.